 - Chipped teeth

-Gaps between the teeth
+- Gaps between the teeth

-Reshape the teeth
+- Reshape the teeth

 Cosmetic dentist Dr. Justin Deckard offers dental bonding as a cost-effective solution for common cosmetic and restorative dental concerns.
 Dr. Deckard can create a comprehensive solution to address a wide range of dental concerns.
 Our goal is to help each of our patients achieve a healthy, stable, and beautiful smile.

-Once the shape is finalized, Dr. Deckard will use a specially calibrated light to cure the bonding resin into place.
+Once the shape is just right, Dr. Deckard will use a specially calibrated light to cure the bonding resin into place.
 Once the bonding resin is hardened into place, the bonded areas are buffed and polished to reveal a natural shine.

-Schedule A Consultation
+Schedule a Consultation